PeterLZhou/slate/source/index.html.md

 We'll need an existing codebase to translate in this step.
 Feel free to use your personal blog or sideproject repo.
 If you don't have a project handy, you can create one with [Create React App (CRA)](https://facebook.github.io/create-react-app/).

-> To initialize langapi, run langapi init in the root directory and specify your source directory with the --src flag
+> To initialize langapi, run langapi init in the root directory and specify your source directory with the --src flag.
+Add --ts if you're using TypeScript.

 ```shell-all
 > langapi init --src src